Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Setup

 \subsection{Training}

-We train the single-neuron timescales $\tau = \{\tau_1, \dots, \tau_{500} \}$, the weights and biases $W^R, b^R$ and $W^I, b^I$, and a linear readout layer via back-propagation through time using a stochastic gradient descent optimizer with Nesterov momentum and a cross-entropy loss.
-Each network is trained on a single Nvidia GeForce 2080ti for a maximum of 1000 epochs, 3 days, or until the $N=101$ task is solved, whichever comes first.
+We train single-neuron timescales $\tau = \{\tau_1, \dots, \tau_{500} \}$, $W^R, b^R$, $W^I, b^I$, and a linear readout layer via back-propagation through time using a stochastic gradient descent optimizer with Nesterov momentum and a cross-entropy loss.
+Each RNN is trained on a single Nvidia GeForce 2080ti for 1000 epochs, 3 days, or until the $N=101$ task is solved, whichever comes first.
 RNNs are trained without any regularization.
 Including L2 regularization achieves comparable performance.

-\textbf{Single-head training:} Starting with $N = 2$, we train the network to reach an accuracy of $98 \%$.
-We then use the trained network parameters to initialize the next network that we train for $N + 1$ (\fig\ref{fig2}b).

-\textbf{Multi-head training:} As with the single-head networks, we begin with a network solving a task for $N=2$, but now, once a threshold accuracy of 98\% is reached, a new readout head is added for solving the same task for $N + 1$, preserving the original readout heads.
+\textbf{Single-head:} Starting with $N = 2$, we train the network to reach an accuracy of $98 \%$.
+We then use the trained network parameters to initialize the next network that we train for $N + 1$ (\fig\ref{fig2}b). \\ \textbf{Multi-head:} As with the single-head networks, we begin with a network solving a task for $N=2$, but once a threshold accuracy of 98\% is reached, a new readout head is added for solving the same task for $N + 1$, preserving the original readout heads.
 At each curriculum step, all readout heads are trained simultaneously (the loss is the sum of all readout heads' losses) so that the network does not forget how to solve the task for smaller $N$s (\fig\ref{fig2}b).